-Coach Inc. (COH), the largest U.S. luxury handbag maker, tumbled the most in almost 11 years after reporting fiscal fourth-quarter revenue that trailed analysts’ estimates amid slowing sales growth in North America.
+Coach Inc. (COH:US), the largest U.S. luxury handbag maker, tumbled the most in almost 11 years after reporting fiscal fourth-quarter revenue that trailed analysts’ estimates amid slowing sales growth in North America.

 “People are disappointed with the North American comparable sales,” Davis said in a telephone interview today.
 “The slowdown exacerbates concern that Coach might be losing market share in the U.S.”